designxsteph/StephHays/input/archive/blog-designing-the-kbupdate-dashboard-components-with-powershell-universal.md

 <h2 class="mt-4">Diving In</h2>

-The first thing I did was scavenged the PowerShell Universal docs for a few hours to try to wrap my brain around how Powershell Universal worked.
+The first thing I did was scavenged the PowerShell Universal docs for a few hours to try to wrap my brain around how PowerShell Universal worked.
 Turns out it is built on top of the [Material UI](https://mui.com/) framework, specifically the [default theme](https://mui.com/material-ui/customization/default-theme/).
 So not only does PowerShell Universal convert PowerShell to CSS, but it also converts PowerShell into React components.
 How cool!

 <h2 class="mt-4">Choosing a styling approach</h2>

 In PowerShell Universal, there is the option to [add a traditional custom CSS file](https://docs.powershelluniversal.com/userinterfaces/dashboards/themes/cascading-style-sheets) in addition to the `theme.ps1` (the intimidating hashtable from earlier) file.
-Initially, I was excited about this, however, the more tested it out, it made more sense to embrace PowerShell and use the CSS file as little as possible.
+Initially, I was excited about this, however, the more I tested it out, it made more sense to embrace PowerShell and use the CSS file as little as possible.

 Why?
 Updating styles in the `theme.ps1` file tends to override rules more gracefully than a CSS file.
 Updating the `theme.ps1` file adds extra styles onto the initial rule supplied by Material UI instead of creating a new rule entirely.
 This removes the need for a bunch of unnecessary `!important` flags floating around, so for me, this was the obvious choice.